synopse/mORMot/static/ReadMe.txt

 Mainly needed for SynSQLite3Static, SynLizard, SynCrypto and SynEcc units compilation.

+Note that such external files are not mandatory to compile the framework source code.
+There is always a "pure pascal" fallback code available, or use e.g. the official external sqlite3 library.
+Those .o files were compiled from optimized C/asm, for the best performance, and reduce dependencies or version problems.

 Ensure that "Libraries -fFl" in your FPC project options is defined as:
   ..\static\$(TargetCPU)-$(TargetOS)
 (replace ..\static by an absolute/relative path to this folder)